 The Kalamazoo Merit Scholarships may be awarded through the College to incoming first-year or transfer students by the Office of Admission.
 This scholarship program is not need-based, so no financial aid application is required for renewal.

-The Music and Theatre Scholarships have a separate essay/formal application process defined by the Office of Admission.
+The Fine Arts Scholarships have a separate essay/formal application process defined by the Office of Admission.
 These awards are not need-based, so no financial aid application is required for renewal.

 Need-Based Scholarships and Grants